Deliverables will come along each Work Package(WP)

 Work Package 4 Submitted Deliverables

-D4.1: Innovative technologies and approaches that enhance online teaching practices in STEM – The NEWTON project aims to support and enhance the delivery of online STEM subjects through a variety of technologies and pedagogical approaches.
-This deliverable presents a detailed literature review of self-directed pedagogical approaches considered by the NEWTON project, such as flipped classroom, online problem-based learning and computer supported collaborative learning.
-Self-directed learning is especially important in online environments and presents many benefits including preparing students for life-long learning and helping them develop 21st century skills.
+D4.1: Innovative technologies and approaches that enhance online teaching practices in STEM – This deliverable presents a detailed literature review of self-directed pedagogical approaches considered by the NEWTON project, such as flipped classroom, online problem-based learning and computer supported collaborative learning.
 This deliverable also reviews previous applications of Augmented Reality (AR) and gamification in educational contexts.
-Recommendations regarding the applicability of the investigated technologies and pedagogical approaches for STEM modules are also proposed.
 Moreover, the deliverable presents the proposed NEWTON AR technical specification, as well as the novel NEWTON-Enhanced Gamification Model (N-EGM).
+D4.1 Summary

 Work Package 5 Submitted Deliverables

 D5.2: Architecture of the NEWTON Platform – This document presents a comprehensive architectural overview of the NEWTON Platform, in compliance with the functional, technical, operational and transitional requirements described in the D5.1.
-The document uses a number of different architectural views to depict and define the technologies, products, and techniques necessary to develop and support the platform, and to ensure that the components are compatible.
+D5.2 Summary

 Work Package 6 Submitted Deliverables